apache/brpc/docs/en/client.md

 ### c_murmurhash or c_md5

 which is consistent hashing.
-Adding or removing servers does not make targets of all requests change as in simple hashing, especially suitable for caching services.
+Adding or removing servers does not make destinations of requests change as dramatically as in simple hashing.
+It's especially suitable for caching services.

-Controller.set_request_code() needs to set before RPC otherwise the RPC will fail. request_code is often the 32-bit hash code of key part of the request, and the hashing algorithm does not need to be same with the one used by load balancer.
-Say `c_murmurhash`  can use md5 to compute request code of the request as well.
+Need to set Controller.set_request_code() before RPC otherwise the RPC will fail. request_code is often a 32-bit hash code of "key part" of the request, and the hashing algorithm does not need to be same with the one used by load balancer.
+Say `c_murmurhash`  can use md5 to compute request_code of the request as well.

-[brpc/policy/hasher.h includes common hash functions.
-If `std::string key` stands for the key part of the request, controller.set_request_code(brpc::policy::MurmurHash32(key.data(), key.size())) sets request_code correctly.
+[src/brpc/policy/hasher.h](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/policy/hasher.h) includes common hash functions.
+If `std::string key` stands for key part of the request, controller.set_request_code(brpc::policy::MurmurHash32(key.data(), key.size())) sets request_code correctly.

-Do distinguish "the key part" and "attributes" of the request.
-Don't compute hash code by the full content of the request just for laziness.
-Minor changes in attributes may make a totally different hash code and change target server dramatically.
-Another cause is padding, for example: `struct Foo { int32_t a; int64_t b; }` has a 4-byte gap between `a` and `b` on 64-bit machines, which is undefined.
-When the request_code is computed by `hash(&foo, sizeof(foo))`,  the result is undefined.
-The data needs to be packed or serialized before hashing.
+Do distinguish "key" and "attributes" of the request.
+Don't compute request_code by full content of the request just for quick.
+Minor change in attributes may result in totally different hash code and change destination dramatically.
+Another cause is padding, for example: `struct Foo { int32_t a; int64_t b; }` has a 4-byte undefined gap between `a` and `b` on 64-bit machines, result of `hash(&foo, sizeof(foo))` is undefined.
+Fields need to be packed or serialized before hashing.

 Check out [Consistent Hashing](consistent_hashing.md) for more details.

 ## Health checking

-Servers whose connections are lost are isolated temporarily to prevent them from being selected by LoadBalancer. brpc connects isolated servers periodically to test if they become healthy again.
+Servers whose connections are lost are isolated temporarily to prevent them from being selected by LoadBalancer. brpc connects isolated servers periodically to test if they're healthy again.
 The interval is controlled by gflag -health_check_interval:

 | Name                      | Value | Description                              | Defined At              |
 | ------------------------- | ----- | ---------------------------------------- | ----------------------- |
 | health_check_interval （R） | 3     | seconds between consecutive health-checkings | src/brpc/socket_map.cpp |

 Once a server is connected, it resumes as a server candidate inside LoadBalancer.
-If a server was removed from NamingService during health-checking, brpc removes it from health-checking as well.
+If a server is removed from NamingService during health-checking, brpc removes it from health-checking as well.

 # Launch RPC

-Generally, we don't use Channel.CallMethod directly, instead we call XXX_Stub generated by protobuf, since the process feels more like a "method call".
+Generally, we don't use Channel.CallMethod directly, instead we call XXX_Stub generated by protobuf, which feels more like a "method call".
 The stub has few member fields, being suitable(and recommended) to be put on stack instead of new().
 Surely the stub can be saved and re-used as well.
-Channel.CallMethod and stub are both **thread-safe**, and accessible by multiple threads simultaneously.
+Channel.CallMethod and stub are both **thread-safe** and accessible by multiple threads simultaneously.
 For example:
 ```c++
 XXX_Stub stub(&channel);
 stub.some_method(controller, request, response, done);